ShaunaMyers/ShaunaMyers/README.md

 # Hi.
 Hello.
-Thanks for stopping by...
+Thanks for stopping by...why don't you pull up a chair and stay awhile.

-My name is Shauna Myers (she/her).
-I am a front-end developer studying at [Turing School of Software and Design](https://turing.edu/).
-I anticipate completing my course in front-end engineering in **October of 2021** but am actively seeking networking and employment opportunities now.
+You have entered the land of Shauna 🌍 (she/her).
+I am a software engineer, studying at [Turing School of Software and Design](https://turing.edu/).
+I graduate **early October of 2021**.
+Let's grab a ☕️ and chat.
+I would love to learn more about the software world, what you do, and what your company culture is like.

+When I'm not completely consumed in a coding frenzy, I spend my time singing, playing the violin and guitar; reading literature from the 19th century, hiking, and traveling.
+Fun fact about me: I've completed the last 3 months of my remote program, at Turing, from the beautiful country of Scotland.
+So, I have become a professional at balancing communication, and work with team members, whilst in drastically different time zones.

 - 💬 [LinkedIn](https://www.linkedin.com/in/shauna-myers/)
-- 📈 Education History: Psychology, art school, business administration, and architecture/drafting/design.
+- 👩🏻‍🏫 Education History: Psychology, art school, business administration, and architecture/drafting/design.
-- 📋 Work History: I spent 14 years in the casino industry as a supervisor and a table games dealer.
+- 🏋🏻‍♀️ Work History: I spent 14 years in the casino industry as a supervisor and a table games dealer.
 This allows me to work in a fast paced and ever changing environment.
 It has equipped me with top tier interpersonal skills and with an incredible ability to mediate and resolve conflicts.

  ## Technologies
  <table>